oknk/seaquence/guide.md

 ![]({{site.baseurl}}/images/guide/guide-scale.png)

-### A
+### A. SCALE
-Active chromatic tones.
-Select which notes of the 12-note chromatic scale the sequencer are active.
+Select which tones in the 12-note chromatic scale the sequencer are active.

-### B
+### B. OCTAVE
-Current Octave.
-You may need to adjust this if you have more or less tones in active in the scale.
+Transposes the scale up or down by an octave.